 The huge number of connectivity poses a greater risk to information security.
 The Internet of Things (I-o-T) offers organizations new opportunities to provide better services and create new sources of revenue, but it also creates new challenges for network security.
 Each chain device not only provides access to the system but also communicates independently and can quickly send any use to the web.

 Connected systems, such as C-C-T-V cameras, without installed security architecture, allow for easy injection of hackers, revealed from the 2016 Mirai Botnet attack.
-In every industry, with all that risk, the use or maintenance of I-o-T devices must be a step ahead from the hacker’s trend.
-Therefore, numerous companies are looking for individuals who own cyber security certifications to identify the vulnerabilities in their system.
+In every industry, with all that risk, the use or maintenance of I-o-T devices must be a step ahead of the hacker’s trend.
+Therefore, numerous companies are looking for individuals who own cyber security certifications to identify the vulnerabilities in their systems.

 The Difference between the I-o-T and the Traditional Internet

 I-o-T security issues differ from traditional cybersecurity systems in that they do not require human intervention.
 In addition to traditional systems, hackers expect users to be able to communicate with malicious code through malicious ads.
 As a stand-alone network-connected tool, it allowed attackers to develop an exploit that entered the network from any target.

 The ability to act independently of human communication during the collection, analysis and processing of information is what makes the Internet of Things considerable to companies.
 Businesses can now pull I-o-T and protect their networks with the right embedded risk beliefs.

 Devices are getting smarter and can now detect changes in their software and close or automatically revert to earlier firmware versions.
 Similarly, online security can monitor and detect connected devices, while Artificial Intelligence (A-I) analysis can detect suspicious behavior.
 However, the I-o-T security industry continues to grow, and new managed security service provider systems now have powerful defense architecture, including device deployment.